Development Project Grants

 The completed proposal should be e-mailed to firstname.lastname@example.org.
 At least two expert reviewers will review and score each grant based on scientific merit, and the Executive Committee will make funding decisions based on these scores and program priorities.
 The selected grants will be funded from July 1, 2020 through June 30, 2021.

 It is critical to our future funding that you cite our NIH grant number P30-AG013846 on any publications, abstracts, or manuscripts that resulted from this project.

-For specific program guideline or additional information regarding the BU ADC Development Grant program, contact: Beverly Young, Administrator, E-mail: email@example.com, Tel: (857) 364-4702.
+For specific program guidelines or additional information regarding the BU ADC Development Grant program, contact: Beverly Young, Administrator, E-mail: email@example.com, Tel: (857) 364-4702.